mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 ``````````````````````````````````````

 The same as with seeds provided in the initial configuration,
-all hostnames in the ismaster response's "hosts", "passives", and "arbiters"
+all hostnames in the ismaster response's "me", "hosts", "passives", and "arbiters"
 entries must be lower-cased.

 This prevents unnecessary work rediscovering a server